Your Holiday Survival Guide

 Making new friends will probably take some time and practice.
 It’s unlikely that you’ll be best friends with the next person you meet and have a random conversation with, but that doesn’t mean you won’t find friends.
 If you don’t get a conversation started, shake it off and try with someone new.

-The most important thing when meeting new people is to just be yourself.
+Most importantly, when meeting new people, be yourself.
 Don’t try to be someone you’re not.
-It takes too much work trying to pretend that you’re into things that you’re actually not.
+It takes too much time and energy to pretend.
 You may not be for everyone, but you will find your people.

 If you need to meet a friend stat, consider attending one of our upcoming retreats!